• Home

 Click on the images below to view them full size

-Our first stop was Livorno, Italy where we boarded a bus that took us for a quick visit to Florence.
-We walked along the Ponte Vecchio, saw the Florence Duomo and had lunch in the Cathedral Square.
-After lunch, we boarded the bus again and headed to Pisa where we saw the Square of Miracles and the Leaning Tower.
+Our first stop was Livorno, Italy, where we boarded a bus for a quick visit to Florence.
+We walked along the Ponte Vecchio, saw the Florence Duomo, and had lunch at Cathedral Square.
+After lunch, we boarded the bus again and headed to Pisa, where we saw the Square of Miracles and the Leaning Tower.

 Florence Duomo